Vilmos Kondor: Budapest Noir Cycle

+The fourth novel in the series was published in 2011 by Agave Könyvek.

 After the horrors of World War II, Hungary is about to become a democracy, but in the summer of 1946 an assassin strikes in the middle of Budapest, and the consequences are more dire than anyone would dare to think.
-Gordon starts to investigate the real culprits, who turn out to be, not the criminal lords of the capital, but ruthless Soviet officers and their even more ruthless masters.
+Gordon starts to investigate the real culprits, who turn out to be not the criminal lords of the capital, but ruthless Soviet officers and their even more ruthless masters.

 A reviewer emphasized that Kondor writes about a kind of freedom that has not been common in Hungary:

 “Without Vilmos Kondor’s work the acts of the man socialized for freedom (with all it consequences) couldn’t be studied in Hungarian texts.”